CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

 If you are upgrading Cumulus Linux using `apt-get upgrade`, existing automation that references Quagga continues to work until you upgrade to FRR.
-OnceAfter you perform the following upgrade steps, your automation **must** reference FRR instead of Quagga.
+Once you perform the following upgrade steps, your automation **must** reference FRR instead of Quagga.

 {{%/notice%}}